-When disaster strikes, Plan A is to shelter in place, where you have access to the tools and supplies found in your home or workplace.
+When disaster strikes, Plan A is to shelter in place (or bug in), where you have access to the tools and supplies found in your home or workplace.
 However, the truth is that in many disaster situations, you are going to have to move to stay one step ahead of imminent danger.
-For this reason, preparing a bug out bag that has everything you need to stay safe on the go, including food, water, and medical supplies, is one of the most important steps you can take to prepare for a catastrophe.
+For this reason, preparing a bug out bag that has everything you need to stay safe on the go, including food, water, and medical supplies, is one of the most important steps you can take to prepare for a catastrophe where you need to bug out.
 Lucky for you, there are quick and easy ways to get yourself covered!
 Check out the essentials of a bug out bag and reviews of the best premade bug out bags for sale today!

 What should you pack in your bug out bag?

 Unfortunately, there is no single “best” checklist that describes what needs to go in your bug out bag – every situation will be different and you will need to weigh the pros and cons of specific items against the space and weight they add to your pack.
 Importantly, you need to consider how many days you expect your bug out bag to get you through before you need to hunt for food or find additional supplies.